petals-infra/chat.petals.dev/README.md

 - **model** (str) - Model name (one of models defined in [config.py](https://github.com/petals-infra/chat.petals.dev/blob/main/config.py)).
 - **max_length** (int) - Max length of generated text (including prefix and intermediate inputs) in tokens.

+Notes:

-The inference session created by this request is unique to this WebSocket connection and cannot be reused in other connections.
+- The inference session created by this request is unique to this WebSocket connection and cannot be reused in other connections.
-It is closed automatically when the connection is closed.
+- The session is closed automatically when the connection is closed (gracefully or abruptly).
+- We do not provide API for Falcon-180B due to its [license](https://huggingface.co/spaces/tiiuae/falcon-180b-license/blob/main/LICENSE.txt) restrictions.

 Request: